kunpengcompute/KAE/README.md

 ```

 Note: The `--openssl_path` can be used with the `./configure` command to specify the location that  `make install` will copy files to.
 The default installation path for the accelerator engine is `/usr/local/lib/openssl-1.1`.
 You are advised to install the Kunpeng Accelerator Engine as a default OpenSSL engine.
-Export the environment variableas `OPENSSL_ENGINES` as follows :
+Export the environment variables `OPENSSL_ENGINES` as follows :

 ```
 export OPENSSL_ENGINES=/usr/local/lib/engines-1.1
 ```

-for more install guid and user guid, get information at:
+For more install guid and user guid, get information at:
 <https://www.huaweicloud.com/kunpeng/software/accelerator.html>

 ### Testing Kunpeng Accelerator Engine